Theboyyeah/Python_algorithms/README.md

    root, the merged node becomes the new root

 Additional funtions used in btree.py:
- - Those function were used to simplyfy the depuging process:
+ - Those function were used to simplify the depuging process:
 --_track_operation - decorator used for debugging.
 If debug_mode is enabled, it prints the name of the called function and who called it (the caller function name).
    Wraps every major operation in the tree.
 Uses inspect --print_tree(node, level) - prints the tree structure to the console level by level(in acceptable way.
    For each node it shows the current level, the keys stored in it and the number of children.
-Recursively prints all children below --in_order_traversal(node) - traverses the tree in order.Result should be alweys sorted
+Recursively prints all children below --in_order_traversal(node) - traverses the tree in order.Result should be always sorted

 Note:
- - Evry delete heleper function (method) like merge also needs to tends to balans the tree before deleting the key
+ - Evry delete heleper function (method) like merge also needs to tends to balans the tree after deleting the key
  - this is only my implementation of Btree propably there are more itnresting ways to do Btrees or more correctly
  - It should be working in evry case (t > 1) but who knows :)